rsmp-nordic/tlc_programming/stage-based.md

   - keys: The transition time in seconds, measuring from the start of the transition.
 The first item must hve time 0.
   - values: A string containing the state of all signal groups, with a character for each group, in the order defined in the 'groups' attribute.

-Transition maps must include one element with the value `nil`, whicb indicates the end (and thus the duration) of the transition.
+Transition maps must include one element with the value set to null/nil, whicb indicates the end (and thus the duration) of the transition.
 No other item can have a later time.

 In the program above, the `main` stage can transtion to either `side` or `turn`.
 Going through stages main-side-turn can be visualized as: